norcalbiostat/AppliedStatistics_notes/docs/FA.md

 $$

-2. Using ML extraction.
+### Iterated components

+Select common factors to maximize the total communality

+1. Get initial communality estimates
+2. Use these (instead of original variances) to get the PC's and factor loadings
+3. Get new communality estimates
+4. Rinse and repeat
+5. Stop when no appreciable changes occur.

+#### R code
+Not shown, but can be obtained using the `factanal` package in R.

+### Maximum Likelihood

+* Assume that all the variables are normally distributed
+* Use Maximum Likelihood to estimate the parameters

+### R code

 The `cutoff` argument hides loadings under that value for ease of interpretation.
 Here I am setting that cutoff at 0 so that all loadings are being displayed.

 ```r